RaysOfTheSun/cooki-e-commerce/README.md

 2. If desired, edit the following files:
    * __server.js__: In the call to the function `listen`, change the port number (currently 3000) to a desired port number.
    * __webpack.config.js__: If you want to change the entry points where webpack will begin checking for dependencies, add or modify the path to the scripts at _entry_
-   * __styles.scss__: If you want to include other css stylesheets, import them in `styles.scss` found in the _src_ directory.
-On  the other hand, you can also modify the style rules set here.
+   * __stylesheets__: There are various stylesheets found in the _src/assets/styles_ directory.
+Each stylesheet is named after the component of the application that it is styling.
+To modify general style rules, make adjustments to the `globals` stylesheet.
 3. Once all desired edits are compeleted, on your terminal, run `npm run-script build` to build the webpack bundle used by the project.
 4. Start up the server by running `npm start` or `node server` using your terminal.
 5. View the application by navigating to `http://localhost:[port number]/index`.
 Where `port number` is the value you passed to _listen_ in __server.js__.
 Alternatively, it is __3000__ by default.